dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 The most important reason for using a reverse proxy for edge deployments (exposed to traffic from the Internet) is security.
 Kestrel is relatively new and does not yet have a full complement of defenses against attacks.
 This includes but isn't limited to appropriate timeouts, size limits, and concurrent connection limits.

 Another scenario that requires a reverse proxy is when you have multiple applications that share the same port running on a single server.
-That doesn't work with Kestrel directly because Kestrel doesn't support host-header routing.
+That doesn't work with Kestrel directly because Kestrel doesn't support sharing a port between multiple processes.
 When you configure Kestrel to listen on a port, it handles all traffic for that port regardless of host header.
+A reverse proxy that can share ports must then forward to Kestrel on a unique port.

-Even if a reverse proxy server isn't required, you can use one to improve performance.
-A reverse proxy can let you offload some work from your application server, such as serving static content, and it can cache and compress responses.
-A reverse proxy can also simplify load balancing and SSL set-up -- only your reverse proxy server requires an SSL certificate, and that server can communicate with your application servers on the internal network using plain HTTP.
+Even if a reverse proxy server isn't required, using one can simplify load balancing and SSL set-up -- only your reverse proxy server requires an SSL certificate, and that server can communicate with your application servers on the internal network using plain HTTP.

 ## How to use Kestrel in ASP.NET Core apps